RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 Image Objects
 ^^^^^^^^^^^^^

-To access the pixels in a real image, we need to first create an ``Image`` object.
-Image objects can be created in two ways.
-First, an Image object can be made from the files that store digital images.
-The image object has an attribute corresponding to the width, the height, and the collection of pixels in the image.
+To access the pixels in a real image, we need to first create an ``Image`` object. ``Image`` objects can be created in two ways.
+First, an ``Image`` object can be made from the files that store digital images.
+This object will have attributes corresponding to the width, the height, and the collection of pixels in the image.

-It is also possible to create an Image object that is "empty".
-An ``EmptyImage`` has a width and a height.
-However, the pixel collection consists of only "White" pixels.
+It is also possible to create an ``Image`` object that is "empty".
+The method ``EmptyImage()`` can be used to return an ``Image`` object that has a width and a height.
+However, the pixel collection consists of only "white" pixels.

-We can ask an image object to return its size using the ``getWidth`` and ``getHeight`` methods.
+We can ask an ``Image`` object to return its size using the ``getWidth`` and ``getHeight`` methods.
 We can also get a pixel from a particular location in the image using ``getPixel`` and change the pixel at a particular location using ``setPixel``.

-The Image class is shown below.
-Note that the first two entries show how to create image objects.
+The ``Image`` class is shown below.
+Note that the first two entries show how to create ``Image`` objects.
 The parameters are different depending on whether you are using an image file or creating an empty image.

     =================== =============================== ==================================================
     Method Name         Example                         Explanation